gaug1801/Deliverables/README.md

 Delta     ~   6   ~   5   ~   1
 Echo      G   ~   6   4   2   ~

-Code written by me is within the DelivA.java, DelivB.java, DelivC.java, and DelivD.java.
+Code written by me is within the DelivA.java, DelivB.java, DelivC.java, and DelivD.java files.

 DelivA calculates the number of node, the number of edges, the node(s) with the most outgoing edges, and the edge(s) with the highest and lowest distance.
 DelivB determines the minimum change needed for exact change, implementing both brute force and dynamic programming.